informatics-isi-edu/deriva-py/docs/cli/deriva-annotation-validate.md

 ## Limitations

-The following annotations are not yet supported:
+The following annotation is not yet supported:
-- tag:isrd.isi.edu,2016:export
-- tag:isrd.isi.edu,2017:bulk-upload
-- tag:isrd.isi.edu,2019:chaise-config

-A user warning will be raised.
-It can be safely ignored.
+- `tag:isrd.isi.edu,2019:chaise-config`: any JSON object will be considered valid, for this annotation, at this time.

 ## Command-Line options